Skip to content

 Per-Call Budget Hints on Tool Invocations

-The contract has converged on three shapes:
+The contract has settled on three shapes.

 Shape Set as Example